ByyChase/IPChecker/README.md

 # IPChecker
-Python program using an SQL database to keep track of IP addresses.
-This programs intention is to be used to keep track of IP addresses that are known to be commiting phishing attacks.
-This will allow the tracking of IP addresses and will let you determine if the IP address should be blocked.
-It will keep track of how many times the address has been seen and if it is blocked or not
+IPChecker is a Python Script that takes advantage of an SQL database to store information on IP addresses.
+Users can enter an IP address and a WHOIS lookup will get information on that IP address.
+The script keeps track of how many times that the IP Address has been entered into the script and if the IP Address has been blocked in your system.

 ## Requirements ##
 You can install the requirements using the following command: